fatimagama20/Mathgameproject2/README.md

   * ### First time visitors goal
     * As a first time visitor, I want to easily understand the main purpose of the game and learn more about the feature of the game
     * As a first time visitor, I want to look for help page to understand how to play a game
-    * As a first time visitor, I want to improve math skill
-  * ### Returning Visitor Goals
-    * As a Returning Visitor, I want to find information about sujects and to book a lesson, some assignments.
+    * Everytime a correct answer is clicked score is incremented by 1
+    * User can reset a game at any point and a timer is be reset to zero
+    * User can play the game until 30 seconds
-    * As a returning Visitor, I want to check the reviews
+    * As a parent, can insist a child to play the game and improve the multiplication skills.
+    * user can see the time remaining until the game is over
   * ### Frequent User Goals
-    * As a frequent User, I want to see if any offers and added
+    * As a frequent User, I want to see if more questions are added
-    * As a Frequent User, I wan to see if there are more assignment challenges are added
+    * As a Frequent User, I want to see if the developer can be contacted

 * ## Design
   * ### Colour Scheme
-    * Background colour - #9dd2ea
+    * Background colour - #9dd2ea, #f1ff92
+    * score colour - #888e5f
+    * Time remaining colour - rgba(27, 235, 138, 0.78)
+    * questions colour - #4c9bf5

   * ### Typography